xpgram/advance-wars/src/00 - Todo List.md

 - [ ] I update a bunch of dependencies via Github's security-bot-thing, and now it runs slower.
 That's really irritating.

+- [ ] In minimap mode, let X (Key.V I think) toggle blink, on and off for unit icons. blink by default.

+- [ ] In shop mode, limit the camera subject border to the space between the shop window and the details window.

 - [ ] Scene Transitions
   - [ ] Technical Implementation